 Helping Fleming create the surprisingly bright and clean world of the film was cinematographer Joseph Ruttenberg, who won four Oscars during his career.
 The filming is extremely competent, and there are very striking images in the film.
 One of the most famous scenes is a montage dream sequence where Hyde sees himself frantically flogging two horses, that turn into bare-shouldered Ingrid Bergman and Lana Turner, after he first sees them both with bed-face in a water-lily pond.
 A good part of the scene was reportedly cut by the censors, and it would be really interesting to see the rest of the scene.
 The shots are always meticulously set up, and there are stints with great atmosphere, but all in all, the filming is a bit too sophisticated and high-brow for what is basically an exploitation film with a large budget.
 But nevertheless, Ruttenberg was nominated for an Oscar for his work on the movie.

 Another man who was nominated for an Oscar for the film was editor Harold F. Kress, best known for editing the disaster movies The Poseidon Adventure (1972) and The Towering Inferno (1974).
 He won an Oscar for the latter, as well as for How the West was Won (1962).
 He also edited the post-apocalyptic film The World, the Flesh and the Devil (1959) and The Swarm (1978).
 Set decorator Cedric Gibbons won incredible 14 Oscars, and I won’t even try to count the nominations.
 Even more outrageous is his track record which lists over 1 000 films, including The Wizard of Oz and Singing in the Rain (1952).
-He also created the iconic sets of Forbidden Planet (1956) and did work on The Devil-Doll.
+He also created the iconic sets of Forbidden Planet (1956, review) and did work on The Devil-Doll.
 On all of the above-mentioned films, including this one, he worked with set decorator Edwin B. Willis, who unfortunately only has 8 Oscars to his name.

 Not to be left out of the Oscar battle, sound recorder Douglas Shearer has 7 of them.
 Special effect creator Warren Newcombe only got two, and he also created the much talked-about effects for Forbidden Planet, alongside Disney.

 As mentioned earlier, one of the most impressive aspects of the film is the stunt work.
-Basically whenever action ensues, Tracy gets replaced with legendary stunt man and actor Gil Perkins, who, among other things, doubled star Bruce Cabot throughout King Kong (1933, review) and replaced Bela Lugosi as the Monster in the climactic battle sequence of Frankenstein Meets the Wolf Man (1943).
+Basically whenever action ensues, Tracy gets replaced with legendary stunt man and actor Gil Perkins, who, among other things, doubled star Bruce Cabot throughout King Kong (1933, review) and replaced Bela Lugosi as the Monster in the climactic battle sequence of Frankenstein Meets the Wolf Man (1943, review).
 Perkins also played Bluebeard in Batman: the Movie in 1966.
 He was one of the co-founders of The Stuntmen’s Association of Motion Pictures.
 The Australian athlete leaps like a panther in staircases, through windows and over railings, creating the illusion of Hyde’s superhuman agility and strength.
 The film is worth watching for the stunts alone, and credit must also be given to Fleming for knowing how to film them.

 So to sum it all up; it’s a mixed bag.
 Victor Fleming creates a rich and fluid film, but the clean sets and images and the overall lightness and brightness of the film are a bit out of place in this context.
 The script has highlights, but as a whole the film drags a bit too long at just over 80 minutes, and much of it seems like a rehash of the 1931 movie.
 Nevertheless, it is a very enjoyable movie with some stunning acting, mostly from Bergman, but Tracy also has his moments.
 Technically the film is flawless, but despite multiple Oscar-winning director and cinematographer, the movie isn’t as bold and visually inventive as the 1931 version.
 I do without doubt call this a good film, even a very good one, but there’s a feeling that a great film was squandered on an occasionally weak script, a miscast male lead and a director who didn’t quite understand the genre.
 Although panned by critics, the film was nonetheless very successful at the box office worldwide, and took home over 2 million dollars, easily winning back the production cost and then some.